-The columns displayed in the search results correspond to the fields available for advanced searches (except for Scheduled and Playlist / Block, which indicate if a particular item is in use).
+The columns displayed in the search results correspond to the fields available for advanced searches.
 To change the fields which can be searched, click the Show / hide columns button on the right side of the table, just above the search results.

 Click the metadata column headings such as Title, Creator, Album, or Genre to sort the entries in ascending or descending order.
 In the second column, audio files are represented by a loudspeaker icon, while playlists are represented by a document icon.
 Smart blocks have a think bubble icon, and web streams have an arrow icon.